 For example, we conducted a series of online focus groups for On Our Terms, a participatory action research project through which we explored the experiences of NYC public school students, educators and parents with safety, accountability and restorative justice, in order to inform school climate policy advocacy.

-Our next step is the launch of a website to spotlight the findings and recommendations of students, parents and educators involved in the project, which will include web-based and downloadable tools to support ongoing education and action.
+The launch of the On Our Terms website serves as a spotlight on the findings and recommendations of students, parents and educators involved in the project, which will include web-based and downloadable tools to support ongoing education and action.

 Learn more about the latest work we’re doing by signing up for email alerts below.